 Taking fingerprints on a fingerprint card in order to conduct a criminal history search has been the long-standing practice of the University prior to the availability of new technology used in the Live Scan process described above.
 Although it is the intention of the University to use the electronic process, if it becomes necessary to use the hardcopy process, it is described below.

-The individual will be provided a Release Form to complete and return to Human Resources or Academic Personnel Services within ten (10) days of hire. (see Appendix B)
+The individual will be provided a Release Form to complete and return to Human Resources or Faculty Affairs within ten (10) days of hire. (see Appendix B)

 The individual will make an appointment with the Police Department to have the fingerprint card completed.

-The completed fingerprint card will be returned by the Police Department to Human Resources or Academic Personnel Services.
+The completed fingerprint card will be returned by the Police Department to Human Resources or Faculty Affairs.

 The fingerprint card will be mailed to the Department of Justice for a fingerprint review.

-The Department of Justice will return results of the fingerprint scan to the Chief of Police who will provide them to the Associate Vice President for Human Resources or the Associate Vice President for Academic Personnel.
+The Department of Justice will return results of the fingerprint scan to the Chief of Police who will provide them to the Associate Vice President for Human Resources or the Associate Vice President for Faculty Affairs.

-The Associate Vice President for Human Resources or the Associate Vice President for Academic Personnel will review the results from the Department of Justice and determine if additional consultation is necessary, or if it may be necessary to rescind a job offer.
+The Associate Vice President for Human Resources or the Associate Vice President for Faculty Affairs, in consultation with other administrators, will review the results from the Department of Justice and determine if additional consultation is necessary, or if it may be necessary to rescind a job offer.

 If a job offer is rescinded, the individual may appeal the decision to the appropriate vice president.